A Beautiful Spectrum of Light

 Dusk is a special time for me.
-I often stand on my balcony to watch the sun set over the horizon of Atlanta high rises.
+I often stand on my balcony to watch the sunset over the horizon of Atlanta’s high rises.
 The shift in hues reflected in the sky inspires me to slow down and reflect on my surroundings.
-I’ve noticed a pattern during dusk in this city, it’s different from the spectrum of blue and orange that brings me nostalgic feelings of “home” in Florida.
-Instead, the cerulean sky to the east desaturates and lightens into a slice of peach then deepening into raspberry and finally, a Cabernet spilled on the horizon.
+I’ve noticed a pattern during dusk in this city; it’s different from the spectrum of blue and orange, bringing me nostalgic feelings of “home” in Florida.
+Instead, the cerulean sky to the east desaturates and lightens into a slice of peach, then deepens into raspberry and finally, a Cabernet spilled on the horizon.
 The city complements the darkening sky as office windows darken and condos begin to light up the buildings surrounding me in a mosaic.

-Since childhood, I’ve been labelled as “different”, a concept which now seems silly to me.
-I initially feared the consequences of my aphantasia — I came to the conclusion that this world which I live in was not designed for people like me.
+Since childhood, I’ve been labelled as “different”, a concept that now seems silly.
+I initially feared the consequences of my aphantasia — I concluded that this world I live in was not designed for people like me.
 I began to grieve as I felt detached from a human experience that seemed so magical.

-In the weeks that followed, my logical mind delved deep in scientific articles searching for an imaginary answer to offer me solace.
+In the following weeks, my logical mind delved deep into scientific articles, searching for an imaginary answer to offer me solace.
 Having studied neuroscience in college, I yearned for figures and metrics to validate my reality.
-My main query was “why”.
+My main query was, “why.”
 Why does my mind experience reality in blindness?
-A few days into my research, I came across an article by Lajos Brons, “Aphantasia, SDAM, and Episodic Memory”.
+A few days into my research, I found an article by Lajos Brons, “Aphantasia, SDAM, and Episodic Memory”.
 I sighed in relief.

 “This is it.
 This will explain why I am who I am!”

-It wasn’t until a cathartic meditation a couple of weeks later inspired me: this was no longer a scientific journey of understanding aphantasia, this was a journey of personal introspection.
-I shifted my mindset, a blind mind’s eye is not an inability, it is an asset.
+It wasn’t until a cathartic meditation a couple of weeks later inspired me: this was no longer a scientific journey of understanding aphantasia.
+This was a journey of personal introspection.
+I shifted my mindset.
+A blind mind’s eye is not an inability but an asset.

-Francis Galton, who coined aphantasia, founded differential psychology, the field of studying individual differences.
-During Galton’s “Breakfast Study”, he applied differential psychology to aphantasia by observing individual differences of mental imagery through open-ended questions.
+Francis Galton, who first realized visual imagery differences, founded differential psychology to study these individual differences.
+During Galton’s “Breakfast Study,” he applied differential psychology to aphantasia by observing individual differences in mental imagery through open-ended questions.
 I began to follow in Galton’s footsteps.
-I believed that through talking with others, I would begin to understand myself, and only then, would I be able to answer my “why” and bring peace to my grief.
+I believed that through talking with others, I would begin to understand myself, and only then would I be able to answer my “why” and bring peace to my grief.

-My main query at the time was understanding how my lack of mental imagery had affected my identity and my creativity.
-To compare my creative identity, I planted a single question to those I came across, with a single constraint: they must answer instinctively.
+My main query at the time was to understand how my lack of mental imagery affected my identity and creativity.
+To compare my creative identity, I planted a single question to those I encountered, with a single constraint: they must answer instinctively.

 “If you were an egg, what type of egg would you be?”

-I ask the reader to pause, and answer this rhetorical question.
-There is no right answer, for it is the uniqueness of the answer which provides insight.
+I ask the reader to pause and answer this rhetorical question.
+There is no right answer, for the uniqueness of the answer provides insight.

-My question showed me the spectrum of imagination amongst my friends and gave us the opportunity to share how we see ourselves and learn from our unique perspectives.
-Gradually, my label of aphantasia seemed less pertinent to my labelling of “weird” and I questioned the significance of my aphantasia.
+My question showed me the spectrum of imagination amongst my friends and allowed us to share how we see ourselves and learn from our unique perspectives.
+Gradually, my label of aphantasia seemed less pertinent to my labelling of “weird,” and I questioned the significance of my aphantasia.

-I would like to pose another question: what is a salad?
+I want to pose another question: what is a salad?

-What first comes to mind for me is a mix of raw vegetable, prototypically of romaine lettuce, mozzarella cheese, cranberries, and diced tomatoes.
+What first comes to mind for me is a mix of raw vegetables, prototypically romaine lettuce, mozzarella cheese, cranberries, and diced tomatoes.
 However, if I ask myself what my favorite salad is, the answer is a fruit salad, and if I were invited to a picnic, I would bring a potato salad.
-The thought of defining a salad still makes me uneasy with cognitive dissonance as I recognize that a word, whose meaning I believed to know, is not precise but rather up to interpretation.
+The thought of defining a salad still makes me uneasy with cognitive dissonance as I recognize that a word whose meaning I believed to know is not precise but instead up to interpretation.